tu2-atmanand/task-board-docs/docs/6_Features/4_Task_Editor.md

 ### 4. **QuickAdd Integration**

-Select from different QuickAdd choices to add tasks using templates or macros.
+Select from different QuickAdd's choices to add tasks in any note you want, at any specific position and also in the specific format.
 Using QuickAdd plugin, the combinations are endless on how you want to add the task and where you want to add.

-< Gif showing how to add a task >
+You can learn more about how to integrate QuickAdd inside task in the following wiki : [QuickAdd plugin integration](/docs/6_Features/15_Plugin_Integrations/3_QuickAdd_Plugin.md).

+{: .note }
-> _Note: A hotkey can be assigned to all these commands functionality in the "Hotkey" section found in Obsidian's general settingns._
+> _A hotkey can be assigned to all thee above commands functionality in the "Hotkey" section found in Obsidian's general settings._

 ## Ways to Edit a Task

-This component will be specially useful when you want to edit a particular task but don't want to open the source file.
-You can make use of this component to quickly edit a specific property of the task.
+This component will be specially useful when you want to edit a particular property of the task but don't want to open the source file.
+You can make use of this component to quickly edit a specific property of the task, its sub-tasks, description, as well as its title itself.

 There are two ways to open this component to edit an existing task :